Section A: ILR Fees in 2026

 Are there additional costs associated with the ILR application?

-Additional costs may include the biometric enrolment fee of £19.20 per applicant, the cost for optional priority processing and the fees for legal advice if you engage a professional adviser.
+Additional costs may include optional priority or super priority processing and legal fees if you use a professional adviser.

 Can I get a refund for the ILR application fee?